Joshua Ignathios

-Joshua Mar Ignathios (born 24 May 1950) is the Eparch of the Eparchy of Mavelikara of the Syro-Malankara Catholic Church in the state of Kerala, India.
+Joshua Mar Ignathios (born 24 May 1950) was the Eparch of the Eparchy of Mavelikara of the Syro-Malankara Catholic Church in the state of Kerala, India.
+He retired as Eparch on 30th May 2025.

 Family history and childhood

 He was born at Kottarakara, Kollam district as the son of Oommen Varghese and Annamma Varghese.
 He had his primary education at the St. Mary's School, Kizhaketheruvu, and he completed his secondary education at the Government High School, Kottarakkara, in 1967.

 Training and ordination

 He joined St. Aloysius Seminary, Trivandrum, in 1967, and completed his pre-degree at Mar Ivanios College, Trivandrum.
 He had his philosophy and theology training at St. Joseph's Seminary, Tiruchirappalli, Tamil Nadu, from 1970–78.
 He was ordained as a priest on 2 April 1978 by the Metropolitan Archbishop Benedict Mar Gregorios.
 He served in the parishes at Kirathoor, Manjathoppu, Vimalapuram, add Susaipuram from 1978 to 1983.
 He graduated from Christian College, Marthandom, Tamil Nadu, and secured his master's degree from Madurai Kamaraj University, Tamil Nadu, in 1984.
 He took Bachelor's and master's degrees in Education from Kamaraj University, Madurai in 1985 and 1987 respectively.

 He did research on "Leadership, Organizational Health with School Effectiveness" in Stella Matituna College of Education, Chennai and obtained a Doctorate from the University of Madras in 2000.
 Br Publishing Corporation published his doctoral thesis, School Effectiveness Through Leadership Style & Organizational Health in 2003.